dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-09-10-representation-learning-matrix-factorization.md

 We can again drop the smallest $k$ eigenvalues, which is equivalent to dropping the last $k$ rows and columns from the $\Sigma$ matrix, and dropping the last $k$ columns from both $U$ and $V$ (note that this drops rows from $V^T$).
 If all you want is to then use this smaller data, you can use $U\Sigma$ as an input to the rest of your Machine Learning algorithm.

+You can also calculate the amount of total variance you're losing by dropping the last $k$ columns looking at the squares of the singular values.
+The total variance is the sum of squares of all singular values, and you can calculate which percentage of variance you retain after you drop the last $k$ by summing up the squares of all the remaining singular values and dividing by the original sum.

 ### Learned Representation

 As mentioned before, $U$ and $V$ learn to represent the data points and the features in terms of latent factors.
 If you want to transform a new datapoint $q$ and you want to transform it into a distribution of these latent factors, you only need to compute $qV$, which will give you a vector of size $r$.
 You can then re-map this vector into the original feature-space using $qVV^T$.
 This is useful if $q$ has a lot of missing data, which can be estimated through this procedure.
 This is also the basis of [doing recommendations using SVD]({% post_url 2018-05-13-introducing-books2rec %}).